act3-ai/go-common/cmd/sample/docs/quick-start-guide.md

 This should be a 1-2 sentence summary of the documentation.
 The first sentence is provided below.
 Add additional content if needed. -->

-This Quick Start Guide is for users who have already [installed Test Project](installation-guide.md) and who are ready to take advantage of its features.
+This Quick Start Guide is for users who have already installed Sample CLI and who are ready to take advantage of its features.

-You will be guided through the steps necessary to begin using Test Project
+You will be guided through the steps necessary to begin using Sample CLI
 <!-- Include a Table of Contents that links to steps below if possible -->

 - [Purpose](#purpose)